kstephens/ss/README.md

     (if a b)        =>  #<if a b #<unspec>>
     (if a b c)      =>  #<if a b c>

-A conditional expression can be rewritten as either branch of the test expression is a constant.
+A conditional expression with constant test can be rewritten as either branch.

 #### Literals